-Juveniles ordered to detention are not detained or confined in the adult portion of the CNMI DOC collocated facility that classifies as an adult jail.
-They are detained in a separate, designated holding area of the Juvenile Detention Unit of the facility where they do not have sight or sound contact with adult inmates.
+Juveniles ordered to detention are not detained or confined in the adult correctional facility of the CNMI DOC, which classifies as an adult jail.
+They are detained in an entirely separate building, the Juvenile Detention Facility, where they do not have sight or sound contact with adult inmates.

-If juveniles are detained after being charged as adults, and for whom a court order determines that it would be in the interest of justice to detain or confine juveniles in an adult detention facility, they must only be detained or confined in the designated holding area of the JDU.
+If juveniles are detained after being charged as adults, and for whom a court order determines that it would be in the interest of justice to detain or confine juveniles in a detention facility, they must only be detained or confined in the designated holding area of the Juvenile Detention Facility.
 Detention anywhere aside from the designated holding area will be recorded as a violation of (11)(B).
 A violation of separation would occur, if contact with adult inmates ensued and the CM could find no written court order, finding confinement of the juvenile charged as an adult and detained in the adult jail, to be in the interest of justice.